Sediments

 Provenance of the Brick (ongoing)

 Acknowledgements.
 These photographs were made at Furness Brick and Tile Company Limited, a 150-year-old brickworks in Askam, Cumbria.
 I sincerely thank the management for their trust, earnestness, and support.
-Your willingness to engage with an urgent and difficult subject is remarkable and gives me hope.
+Their willingness to engage with an urgent and difficult subject is remarkable and gives me hope.
 I am also indebted to the workers for their generosity.
-Your welcoming and forthcoming attitude highlights the human capacity to find common ground.
+Their welcoming and forthcoming attitude highlights the human capacity to find common ground.